craigmarshalldesign/testing-godot-1/documents/SonderQuest-Weapons.md

 ## 1. Definition

 Weapons are equipment items that define the baseline **Strike Parameters** for a character.
+They are equipped in the **Main Weapon** slot.
 They are used by the **Basic Attack** action and by any **Weapon-Based Ability**.
 A weapon provides the base damage range, the damage type, and the attribute scaling logic.

 ---